of positions: 20 (10 male, 10 female)

 Job description: Using a digital camera, photograph campers and staff participating in camp activities as well as introduce cabin groups to the basics of digital photography and newsletter development.
 Using Go-Pro and video to create stories and short clips.
 Develop an all camp slide show for each camp session.

-Job requirements: Current First Aid & CPR certification.
-Experience with digital photography and PCs and Video.
+Job requirements: Experience with digital photography and PCs and Video.
 Teaching experience preferred.

-ADMINISTRATIVE and LEADERSHIP POSITIONS. ( Returning staff have priority for these positions & some positions may not be available) .
+ADMINISTRATIVE and LEADERSHIP POSITIONS.
+(These positions may or may not be available)

 Boys Camp Director